k-h-phillips/file-system/README.md

 1. **Server side models**.
 Though C# provides `File` and `Directory` classes, the codebase provides its own `File` and `Folder` classes to cut down on the amount of data being passed from server to client and to more tightly control the interface.
 It also allows for more customization in the information being provided about each file system item.
 For example, the item count for each folder is provided, but that is not a value readily available in the C# `Directory` class.

 ### Running the solution :rocket:
-1. Open the project in Visual Studio Code or Visual Studio.
+1. Open the project in Visual Studio Code (used in development) or Visual Studio.
 1. Set the `FileSystem` > `Home` configuration variable in `appsettings.Development.json` to the folder that should be considered the home folder.
 1. Run the project.
 1. In the browser, browse, search, and manipulate the files.
 Then examine the files on the server to verify functionality.